YMC-GitHub/nano-argv-mock/README.md

 a library package to mock process.argv of node

-a library package to pasre prompt to command-line style string
+a library package to pasre prompt from command-line style string to argv

 ## File size